cnio-bu/bollito/README.md

 ### 6. Differential expression analysis.

-Differential expression analysis is based on the condition that the user requieres, including a specific cluster resolution or some annotation information.
+Differential expression analysis is based on the condition that the user requires, including a specific cluster resolution or some annotation information.
 For each condition, two analyses are performed:
 * Marker gene detection (for this test, only genes with a logFC threshold of 0.25, that are expressed in at least 10% of the cells are included).
 * Differential expression for all genes (no thresholds applied).